DylBP/wad2-assign2/README.md

 + Pagination component retrofitting (Using the same system as in Assignment 1)
 + Introduction of the `UserDetails` collection to handle favorites and watchlist (view, update)
+    + Front-end will use this
+    + UserDetails collection can be manually reviewed on MongoDB if using cloud DB
 + Handling of many new API calls (static and parameterized)

 ## Setup Requirements